 Excessive watering can cause root infections and dysfunction, forcing leaves to curl for moisture protection.

-Besides root rot, leaves may also curl due to root bounding, and repotting solves both problems.
+Besides root rot, leaves may also curl due to root bounding, but repotting solves both problems.

-- Remove the soil and untangle the roots.
+- Remove the soil, pull the plant from the pot, and untangle the roots.

-- Then, select a larger pot and fill 70% with well-draining soil.
+- Then, select a larger pot and fill it one-third with well-draining soil.

-- Place the plant in the new pot and fill the rest with soil.
+- Place the plant in the new pot and fill the soil from the sides.

 - Resume regular care to promote healthy growth.